Zaid-Ajaj/fable-getting-started/README.md

 ```
 `npm install` will install dependencies from [npm](https://www.npmjs.com/) which is the Node.js equivalent of dotnet's Nuget registry.
 These dependencies include the Fable compiler itself as it is distributed to npm to make compilation worflow as simple as possible.

-`npm run build` will then start the building the project process by invoking [webpack](https://webpack.js.org/) which is responsible of orchestrating the compilation process.
+`npm run build` will then start building the project by invoking [webpack](https://webpack.js.org/) which is responsible of orchestrating the compilation process.

-After `npm run build` finished running, the generated javascript will be bundled in a single file called `bundle.js` located in the `public` directory along with the `index.html` page.
+After `npm run build` finished running, the generated javascript will be bundled in a single file called `bundle.js` located in the `public` directory along with the `index.html` page that references that script file.

 ### Development mode